Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-11-abstracting-the-frontend-in-a-shared-nothing-architecture-driven-by-functional-teams.md

 });
 {% endhighlight %}

 This technique felt ideal to approach our separation issue.
-Each vertical application could independently render data into the markup and some frontend logic would take the data and care for the rest.
+Each vertical application could independently render data into the markup and some frontend logic would take the data and care for the rest (i.e. dispatching data to third parties).
 While thinking about it, we wanted to take it even one step further and do fancy things like declarative tracking, channel recognition and tag management within our own context.
 Appeared seriously cool.

 ## Meta tags to the rescue
 From a technical perspective things were pretty obvious.
 We needed some API that the application could utilize for transporting information (and later events, too) into the client space.
 Also it had to be completely generic and shouldn't apply any of the structural decisions (i.e. "verticals") into the API.
 An additional scripting API to call from within custom controllers would be nice, but not first priority.